sezginonline/laravel9-vuejs-crud/README.md

 - First create a DB for the project.
 - Copy .env.example file as .env and set up DB parameters in the file

-Go to project folder, install dependencies and tables as well as APP_KEY:
+Go to project folder, install dependencies and tables as well as APP_KEY and storage link:
 ```
 composer install
 npm install
 php artisan migrate
 php artisan key:generate
+php artisan storage:link
 ```

 To start Vite development server: